 Victor Halperin directed this Pre-Code hair-raiser with the cleverness and precision of a great magician.
-It’s no surprise that Halperin and screenwriter Garnett Weston inadvertently created an entirely new genre: the zombie movie.
-This is not exactly the kind of zombie film we have a been accustomed to since George A. Romero’s Night of the Living Dead hit theaters in 1968, but it is a great zombie movie nevertheless.
+Halperin, with the help of screenwriter Garnett Weston, also inadvertently created an entirely new genre: the zombie movie.
+While quite different from George A. Romero’s 1968 classic Night of the Living Dead, this is still a great zombie.

-The voodoo master proudly brags about turning important members of the community into mindless slaves.
+The evil voodoo master proudly brags about turning important members of the community into mindless slaves.
 The plantation owner wants to “own” the woman he loves.
-Even the well-meaning fiancé wants to control his girl via marriage.
-We all know that “control freaks” are the most insecure of all people and the characters’ insecurities make the story more interesting.
+Even the well-meaning fiancé wants to “control” his girlfriend via marriage.
+We all know that “control freaks” are the most insecure of all people and the characters’ various insecurities make the story very interesting.

 Made on a minuscule budget, White Zombie looks absolutely fantastic.
-The painted background and stylized sets give the movie an extremely strong German Expressionist vibe.
+The painted background and stylized sets give the movie a strong German Expressionist vibe.
 The camera work is very stylish too.
-The”dissolve wipes” (aka transitions) anticipate the works of Akira Kurosawa and George Lucas.
-The film’s handling of the split-screen technique is way ahead of its time — Hollywood didn’t start using the technique until after Pillow Talk (1959) became a smash hit.
+The “dissolve wipes” anticipate the works of Akira Kurosawa and George Lucas.
+The film’s handling of the split-screen technique is way ahead of its time.
 All in all, a snazzy, trendy little movie.

 Bela Lugosi gives one of his all-time best performances.
-He’s hypnotic as Legendre.
-His deliberately slow delivery and impenetrable Hungarian accent add the necessary touch of mystery to the movie.
-Lugosi’s hands movement — deftly parodied by Martin Landau in Tim Burton’s Ed Wood — is particularly effective here.
+Lugosi’s deliberately slow delivery and impenetrable Hungarian accent add the necessary touch of mystery to the movie.
+The actor’s hand movements — deftly parodied by Martin Landau in Tim Burton’s Ed Wood — are particularly effective here.
 Lugosi is obviously working at a much higher level than the rest of the cast — it’s a truly fascinating performance.

 Conclusions & Final Thoughts:

 White Zombie is a delight from beginning to end.
 It was designed and shot in a highly imaginative manner.
 Being a Pre-Code production, the film has its share of naughty touches (I don’t want to spoil the surprises).
-It’s a great horror movie framed within a context of male control.
-White Zombie deserves a place next to Universal’s classics Phantom of the Opera, Dracula, Frankenstein, The Invisible Man and The Mummy.
+It’s a great horror movie — White Zombie deserves a place next to Universal’s classics Dracula, Frankenstein, The Invisible Man and The Mummy.
 B&W, 67 minutes, Not Rated.